ReiyxKee/PortfolioWebGL/README.md

 ## License

-The source code in this repository is licensed under the [MIT License](LICENSE).
+The source code in this repository is licensed under the [GNU General Public License v3.0](LICENSE).

 ## Contact